freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Once ready, open a web browser and **visit <http://localhost:8000>**.
 If the app loads, sign in.
 Congratulations – you're all set!
 You now have a copy of freeCodeCamp's entire learning platform running on your local machine.

-The API Server serves APIs at `http://localhost:3000`.
+The API serves endpoints at `http://localhost:3000`.
 The Gatsby app serves the client application at `http://localhost:8000`

 While you are logged in, if you visit <http://localhost:3000/explorer> you should see the available APIs.

 > [!WARNING]
 > Clearing your cookies or running `npm run seed:certified-user` will log you out, and you will have to sign in again.

-If you had issue while installing it, checkout the [troubleshooting section](troubleshooting-development-issues.md)
+If you have issues while installing it, check out the [troubleshooting section](troubleshooting-development-issues.md)

 ## Quick commands reference